Skip to content

 Subscriptions (subscription)

-Defines an array of topic objects that need to be subscribed from the remote MQTT server.
+Defines an array of topic objects that need to be subscribed to from the remote MQTT server.
 Each object defines a topic and the QoS level for the subscription.

 Note